brianwisti/rgb-eleventy/README.md

 : because I like regular expressions and I like them fancy

 `@11ty/eleventy-img`
-: for image manipulation such as cropping

-`eleventy-plugin-images-responsiver`
+: simplify a little magic cropping for cards

+`markdown-it-attrs`
+: for adding CSS classes and other attributes inside markdown

+`eleventy-plugin-local-respimg`
-: simplified in-content syntax for responsive images
+: to simplify responsive images within my markdown content

 ## Resources